Update on Cuts to Medicaid Funding and Restrictions to Medicaid Access

 Background

-The House passed the legislation before the Congressional Budget Office (CBO) was able to complete a full analysis of the combined effects of the provisions developed by various House committees.
-However, CBO’s initial estimates indicate that the legislation would result in almost 8 million individuals losing their health insurance coverage under Medicaid, and roughly 3 million people losing coverage under marketplace plans.
-CBO projects that another 5 million people covered under marketplace plans would become uninsured with the expiration later this year of the expanded premium tax credits for purchasing marketplace plans.
+On July 4, 2025, the “One Big Beautiful Bill Act,” H.R.1, was signed into law.
+The legislation cuts federal funding for Medicaid by 15%, or $1 trillion, over 10 years.
+The nonpartisan Congressional Budget Office (CBO) estimates that these cuts will result in 11.8 million individuals directly losing their health insurance coverage under Medicaid, and an additional roughly 3.1 million people losing Medicaid coverage under marketplace plans.
+CBO projects that another 4.2 million people covered under marketplace plans would become uninsured with the expiration later this year of the expanded premium tax credits for purchasing marketplace plans.

 APA/APASI Assessment